Chevrolet Corvette (C6): Riley GT

 Riley Technologies built a GT2-class Chevrolet Corvette for the 2008 American Le Mans Series.
 The car also raced at the 2009 Petit Le Mans, where it beat both Pratt & Miller-built factory cars in qualifying.

 Z06-R

 Entered in the FIA GT3 European Championship series as a GT3 class car, the Z06-R is a modified production Z06.
 Changes were necessary to make the car endurance race ready.
 These include a stripped interior, full rollcage for safety, center-locking wheels, carbon fiber doors, rear deck spoiler and front splitter.
 The LS7 and LS3-engine and drivetrain are built by APP Racing Engines from the Netherlands.
 The car is not road legal.

 Eight Z06-R were constructed by Callaway Competition GmbH in Leingarten, Germany, for the 2006 season.
 The French team Riverside campaigned a three car team.
-The Z06R won the FIA GT3 European Championship in its second year of entry.
+In an effort to achieve parity among the disparate participants of the GT3 Series, three forms of handicapping were applied by the FIA regulators: additional vehicle weight, ride height, and tire compound selection.
+The Corvettes were raced with all three handicaps employed.
+The Z06-R won the FIA GT3 European Championship in its second year of entry.
 By 2011, all Z06-R teams discontinued their racing efforts in GT3, ending the car's FIA career.
 Z06-Rs are also campaigned in national championships.